pingcap/community/commit-message-pr-style.md

 - Summarize your change
 - Describe clearly one logical change and avoid lazy messages as `misc fixes`
 - Describe any limitations of the current code
-- Do not end the subject with a period “.”
+- Do not end the subject with a period "."
 - Do not assume the code is self-evident
 - Do not assume reviewers understand the original issue

 ### Language for a good commit message

 - Use the imperative mood for the first subject line
-- Use simple verb tenses (eg. use “add” not “added”)
+- Use simple verb tenses (eg. use "add" not "added")
 - Use correct and standard grammar
 - Use words and expressions consistently
 - Use relatively short sentences
 - Do not use lengthy compound words
-- Do not abbreviate unless it’s absolutely necessary
+- Do not abbreviate unless it's absolutely necessary

 ## Pull Request title style